UCI-Networking-Group/AntMonitor/README.md

 We also encourage you to provide us (<antmonitor.uci@gmail.com>) with a link to your publication.
 We use this information in reports to our funding agencies.

+## Reporting Bugs
+If you find a bug, please open a GitHub issue.
+Please provide the following information when reporting an issue:
+* The Android version used
+* Steps to reproduce the problem
+* Stack trace, if applicable (for any crashes encountered)

+### Known Issues
+There are several bugs in the TLS interception capability, and as of Android 7.0, it is no longer possible to intercept TLS connections.